Suzuki Baleno (2015): Facelift

 The facelifted Baleno was launched first in India on 28 January 2019.
-Suzuki redesigned the Baleno's exterior with remodeled front bumper with new grille design and new 16-inch alloy wheels design with dual-tone colour.
+Suzuki redesigned the Baleno's exterior with remodelled front bumper with new grille design and new 16-inch alloy wheels design with dual-tone colour.
 The interior also upgraded with a dual-tone black-and-blue colour scheme.
 The interior noise and ride comfort are also improved.

 The facelifted model is not available in Europe, Japan and several other countries after Suzuki decided to not continue selling the Baleno in those markets in 2020 and focused on the more popular Swift.